 To meet the tight project timelines, Aurecon is designing concurrently across multiple engineering streams so that multiple teams will be able to work on the project at the same time.
 Constant interface reviews are undertaken by subject matter experts to ensure consistency and compatibility between the engineering streams.

-Designed as a vibrant and diverse community hub, Melbourne Square promotes social engagement by residents, workers, passers-by and visitors.
+Designed as a vibrant and diverse community precinct, Melbourne Square promotes social engagement by residents, workers, passers-by and visitors.
 The landscape will offer experiences at every scale with almost 20 per cent, or 6 000m2, of the site dedicated to public space, primarily as open green space, but also incorporating essential amenities such as a supermarket, retail spaces, hotel, commercial offices and a childcare facility.

 Aurecon is proud to be contributing its multidisciplinary engineering and design services to this landmark urban destination that reflects the fine design and liveability for which Melbourne is renowned.